cohenlior/FaceDetectionApp/README.md

 * AndroidX packages.
 * Data binding.
 * Rx Java/Android for background operations.
+(Kotlin coroutines in additional branches)

 ## The app has following packages: